 After getting many calls from people concerned about the motherless cub’s survival, NH Fish and Game did the right thing and captured the cubs.
-They have been taken to famous black bear expert Ben Kilham to be rehabilitated and hopefully returned to the wild.
+They have been taken to famous black bear expert Ben Kilham in Lyme to be rehabilitated and hopefully returned to the wild.

 Yesterday I watched a video of the Jackson five.
 All five came out of the woods near a woodpile.
 A resident took video of this amazing sight from an upstairs window.
 They sniffed at the ground for a while then the mother walked back into the woods, with cubs running after her.
 One cub seemed confused by the quick retreat, stumbling in a circle for a moment, but soon followed.
 This video clearly shows what this hunter took from those cubs, and from all of us.

 Comment on file at NH Fish and Game from a Hunter – “HOUNDING we are totally against; this is NOT hunting!
 What happened to the challenge of being in the woods, 1 on 1, trying to outwit the prey!
 Hounding divides up the mothers from the babies; it is not fair and it cuts down the future populations because of this factor alone.
 I’ve seen Bear cubs separated from their mothers because of hounds, where the mother is treed and shot; hence the cubs don’t survive due to their age.
 Pathetic.